 Harry enters and they immediately clam-up.
 Oblivious, Harry excitedly recounts a conversation he’s just had: he’s been asked to come up with a Christmas song for a holiday season television special.
 He knows they could do a cover of a traditional song but he’d love to take the opportunity of playing an original.
 They have a couple of days till their next gig and he asks June if she wants to come over tomorrow to throw some ideas around.
 June agrees, happy to be asked.

-June starts to feel sick again, makes her excuses and dashes out.
-Harry asks Dan if he thinks she’s OK her and Dan covers for her.
-Alone, Harry reflects on how far they’ve come since their big dreams in high school; Dan agrees.
+Zoe enters and offers June a lift home which she accepts and exits.
+Harry reflects to Dan on how far they’ve come since their big dreams in high school; Dan agrees.
 Harry is grateful for Dan’s continued belief in Harry and the band, and Dan is touched.
 Then Harry waxes lyrical about how amazing June is; what an impact she’s had on him both personally and artistically – she’s amazing and has reawakened his muse.
 This is clearly hard for Dan to hear but he does his best to be happy for his friend.
 (UNDER THE SUN)

 Zoe and June’s flat: Zoe reclines on a sofa, drinking a beer and messing around with her bass guitar.
 A toilet flushes O.S. and June trudges in.
 Zoe asks if she’s OK and June again lies about why she’s being sick.
-Zoe appears to accept this and they return to what they were doing: discussing Harry’s Christmas song.
+They return to what they were doing: discussing Harry’s Christmas song.
 June heads over to a (piano) keyboard.
 Zoe isn’t sure why she’s not doing this with Harry and June replies she wants some ideas to bring to the party.
 Besides, she enjoys hanging with Zoe: she’s like the sister she never had.
 Mulling on the new song, June wonders aloud about a song that laments being away from loved ones at Christmas – the origins of Irving Berlin’s Dreaming of a White Christmas.
 Zoe suggests it could be someone in jail.
 She had a cousin who had that to deal with when he did eight months for breaking and entering.
 June likes that idea and makes a note of it.
 Zoe goes to grab another beer and asks if June wants one.
 When June declines both this and a glass of wine, the penny drops for Zoe.
 She asks if it’s Harry’s and if Harry knows.
 Busted, June replies yes and no respectively.
 Zoe says she had an unwanted pregnancy a couple of years ago.
 June is grateful to have someone to talk to and Zoe is a sympathetic ear.
 However, June is slightly taken aback when Zoe assumes June will want a termination, offering to go with her and be her support.
 (It’s clear that this is the route that Zoe took.)
 June hesitatingly responds that she hasn’t decided what to do about the pregnancy yet and Zoe accept this, though it’s clear she thinks the “obvious solution” is an abortion.
 She declares it’s unfair that women have to deal with the consequences of any “unforeseen consequences” of a relationship.
 June doesn’t have any answers but she, too, laments how complicated her life has suddenly become.
+She mentions that she doesn’t know whether she’s more anxious about telling Harry or telling her parents (she feels a big fat “I told you so!” on its way…).
 She has no idea what to do next.
 (THE PRETTY PLACE)